renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

     * Inference is automatically run on the image and the results are displayed.
 * Click the arrows on the "Threads" spinbox to dynamically change the number of threads used for inference.
+* Click "About->Hardware" to read the board information.
 * Click "About->License" to read the GPLv2 license that this app is licensed under.
 * Click "Camera->Reset" to reset the connection to the webcam.